Insertion sort: Algorithm

-It does not make the code any shorter, it also doesn't reduce the execution time, but it increases the additional memory consumption from O(1) to O(N) (at the deepest level of recursion the stack contains N references to the A array, each with accompanying value of variable n from N down to 1).
+It does not make the code any shorter, it also does not reduce the execution time, but it increases the additional memory consumption from O(1) to O(N) (at the deepest level of recursion the stack contains N references to the A array, each with accompanying value of variable n from N down to 1).

 Best, worst, and average cases

 The best case input is an array that is already sorted.
 In this case insertion sort has a linear running time (i.e., O(n)).
 During each iteration, the first remaining element of the input is only compared with the right-most element of the sorted subsection of the array.

 The simplest worst case input is an array sorted in reverse order.
 The set of all worst case inputs consists of all arrays where each element is the smallest or second-smallest of the elements before it.
 In these cases every iteration of the inner loop will scan and shift the entire sorted subsection of the array before inserting the next element.
 This gives insertion sort a quadratic running time (i.e., O(n2)).

 The average case is also quadratic, which makes insertion sort impractical for sorting large arrays.
 However, insertion sort is one of the fastest algorithms for sorting very small arrays, even faster than quicksort; indeed, good quicksort implementations use insertion sort for arrays smaller than a certain threshold, also when arising as subproblems; the exact threshold must be determined experimentally and depends on the machine, but is commonly around ten.

 Example: The following table shows the steps for sorting the sequence {3, 7, 4, 9, 5, 2, 6, 1}.
 In each step, the key under consideration is underlined.
 The key that was moved (or left in place because it was the biggest yet considered) in the previous step is marked with an asterisk.